gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 # Implementation Considerations

+## Interim ID Tokens

+The Interim ID Token MAY contain both validated and unvalidated claims about the End User.
+The scheme used to distinguish validated claims from unvalidated claims is outside the scope of this specification.
+Options include:
+1. Using the `verified_claims` from [@?OpenID4IDA].
+2. Coordination between each Client and OP to define claim names.

 ## Multi-valued Response Type Authentication Request

 The OP MAY accept Authentication Requests providing the response type value as `deferred_code code`.
 In those cases, it means for the OP that it MAY chose, by its own means, when the Authentication response will be of deferred type or any other provided alternative.